COUNCIL ASSET DISPOSAL PLAN

 THE ASSET PLAN.

-WHAT ARE THE COUNCIL'S PLANS?
+WHAT WERE THE COUNCIL'S PLANS?

 According to previously published plans, RDC currently wants to demolish Mill Hall and replace it with four-story flat blocks which are to be built a stone's throw from our historic grade II listed Windmill.
 An insufficient, small community centre less than 10 percent the size of the Mill Hall will be built directly next to the Windmill as a replacement for the Mill Hall.
 A significant reduction of essential public parking spaces will occur on the site as part of the development.